 AI credit consumption by feature

-For AI image features like background removal, resolution enhancement, or image generation, credit usage is fixed based on the model used.
+For AI image features like background removal, resolution enhancement, or image generation, credit usage is fixed.
 If multiple models are available, you can choose which one to use.
 Some models consume more credits but produce higher-quality images, while others are optimized to use fewer credits.
-Choose the model that best balances cost and quality for your needs.

 | AI feature | Credits per use |